ejhammond/react-responsive-system/README.md

 ### 2. Generate your custom Responsive System with `createResponsiveSystem`

-Here, you'll configure ResponsiveSystem with your breakpoints.
+Here, you'll configure Responsive System with your breakpoints.

 ```js
 /* responsiveSystem.js/ts */